curl/curl/docs/libcurl/libcurl-tutorial.md

 Perhaps the most advanced cookie operation libcurl offers, is saving the entire internal cookie state back into a Netscape/Mozilla formatted cookie file.
 We call that the cookie-jar.
-When you set a file name with CURLOPT_COOKIEJAR(3), that file name is created and all received cookies get stored in it when curl_easy_cleanup(3) is called.
+When you set a filename with CURLOPT_COOKIEJAR(3), that filename is created and all received cookies get stored in it when curl_easy_cleanup(3) is called.
 This enables cookies to get passed on properly between multiple handles without any information getting lost.

 # FTP Peculiarities We Need